Paulina Gretzky Shows Some Insane Cleavage While Spilling Out Of Skimpy Red Bra

 “Every relationship goes through its ups and downs, but most importantly, we love each other very much and are committed to being a family.”

 After that, he went on to thank fans for all of their love and support during the difficult time.
-Now, Paulina and Dustin appear to be going strong once again and they just enjoyed a tropical getaway together.
+Now, Paulina and Dustin appear to be going strong once again, and they just enjoyed a tropical getaway together.
 The couple got engaged in 2013 and share two children together.